KarinWiberg/uc_dataanalyst_health_project/README.md

 # Woman's Health and Wearable Analytics
+## Objective
+- Would life style adaption to the menstrual (infradian rythm) would be benefital to overall health and performance?

 ## Data
 The data set is about 3 years health data, evenly distributed of all seasons, from the Oura ring.
 Further, the periods are tracked with the app Clue.
 The data belongs to a client of mine used anonymously with permission.